We enjoy snow skiing as a family and as empty-nesters.

 Be sure to have a warm and waterproof coat because sometimes there is a mix of rain and snow.
 I have learned this the hard way by having a warm ski coat that was not waterproof.

 We also dress in layers because sometimes is it very cold (many layers).

 Also, take multiple pairs of ski gloves or dry them at night if your condo has a dryer.
 It is miserable to start the day with wet gloves.
 (Some condos have a washer and dryer and some do not.)

-Don’t forget ski goggles or at least good sunglasses.
-I prefer google on a really cold day and sunglasses on a warmer day.
+Don't forget ski goggles or at least good sunglasses.
+I prefer goggles on a really cold day and sunglasses on a warmer day.

 I also recommend some type of snow boots or at least waterproof shoes if you are walking back and forth to the resort.
 You will walk through snow and in many cases dirty water and mud.